-What if we tell you that there exists a real bridge from Hindu mythology which was constructed by a King and his forces to defeat a demon and evil King?
+What if we tell you that there exists a real bridge from Hindu mythology that was constructed by a King and his forces to defeat a demon and evil King?

 In fact, the bridge we are talking about here was built by none other than Lord Rama.

-It covers a length of about 48km, separating Gulf of Mannar and Palk Strait.
-Here, you will be finding that some of the areas are dry, and the sea in this particular stretch rarely exceeds 1 meter in depth, which is equivalent to around 3 feet.
+It covers a length of about 48km, separating the Gulf of Mannar and Palk Strait.
+Here, you will be finding that some of the areas are dry, and the sea in this particular stretch rarely exceeds 1 meter in-depth, which is equivalent to around 3 feet.

-And it is this fact which makes the ships unsalable on this stretch.
+And it is this fact that makes the ships unsalable on this stretch.
 Owing to this, the vessels passing through this direction have to take another course.

 What is interesting to know is the fact that this bridge was passable on foot somewhere around the 15th century but with the passing of time and eventual storms, the passageway was somewhat deepened and this whole channel sank further in the ocean.